beechovsky/the_oracle/README.md

 # the_oracle
-Code related to the art installation The Rocale by Kelley Bell
+Code related to the art installation The Oracle by Kelley Bell